Does your landlord or a buyer want to move in?

 If you get a notice for your landlord moving in, read the information at stepstojustice.ca/N12-landlord.
 If a buyer is moving in, read stepstojustice.ca/N12-buyer.

-When can a landlord or buyer use this notice?
+When can a landlord use this notice?

-• the buyer or the landlord
+- the buyer or the landlord

-• the buyer or landlord’s spouse, parents, or children
+- the buyer or landlord’s spouse, parents, or children

-• the buyer or landlord’s parents-in-law or stepchildren
+- the buyer or landlord’s parents-in-law or stepchildren

-• a caregiver for any of the above people.
+- a caregiver for any of the above people

 Can I fight the notice to move out?

 Yes.
 The landlord or buyer cannot force you to move until they get an eviction order from the LTB.
 The LTB will hold a hearing to decide if they will give this eviction order.
-The landlord or buyer will have to prove that they followed all the right steps to evict you.
-And they must show the LTB that the person moving in honestly plans to live there for at least one year.
+The landlord will have to prove all of the following:

 You can tell the LTB why you think you should not be evicted.
+For example, you might want to challenge the notice if:

-• you do not believe the person is really going to move in
+- you do not believe the person is really going to move in

-• there are problems with the Form N12
+- there are problems with the Form N12

-• your landlord or buyer has given other Form N12 notices in the past and never moved in
+- your landlord or buyer has given other Form N12 notices in the past and never moved in

-• your personal situation makes it very difficult for you to move
+- your personal situation makes it very difficult for you to move

 This is not a complete list of the reasons you can use to challenge the notice.
 It is a good idea to get legal help if you plan to fight the eviction.